Every Language Model Has a Forgery-Resistant Signature: Introduction

 The most interesting and least obvious property of ellipse signatures is their forgery resistance (\cref{sec:hardness}).
 We define forgery as generating logprobs that conform to the model constraints without direct access to the model parameters.
 Previously studied linear signatures \citep{Finlayson2024LogitsOA, Ying2012AFA} can be forged by extracting the linear constraints from the model API and generating logprobs to satisfy them.
 In comparison, ellipse extraction from API-protected language models is extremely difficult, and thus forgery is much harder.
 Ellipse extraction is difficult for at least two reasons: it is expensive, with \(O(d^3\log d)\) query complexity in an OpenAI-like API, and actually fitting the ellipse has \(O(d^6)\) time complexity.
 We demonstrate these challenges by implementing a new ellipse-specific extraction method and testing it on small models.
+We are not aware of any ellipse forgery method that avoids having to fit the ellipse, though we cannot at this time mathematically rule out the possibility.
+For this reason, we adopt the term ``forgery resistance'' rather than ``unforgeability''.

 The forgery resistance of ellipse signatures, coupled with the relative ease of verifying outputs on the ellipse, presents an intriguing opportunity for an output verification system.
 We propose a system analogous to cryptographic message authentication~\citep{PassShelat2010}, where the model ellipse functions as the secret key.
 Parties with access to secret language model parameters (including the ellipse parameters) can generate logprobs that can in turn be verified only by those who also have access to the secret ellipse (\cref{sec:mac}).
-We argue that such a system has implications for model forensics, regulation, and accountability for increasingly opaque choices made by powerful language model providers.
+We argue that such a system has implications for model forensics, regulation, and accountability for opaque choices made by language model providers.